Bob Landsee: Milwaukee Mustangs

 Landsee was the offensive line coach for the Milwaukee Mustangs of the Arena Football League (AFL) from 1999–2001.

 Toronto Phantoms and Indiana Firebirds

 Landsee was a coach for the Toronto Phantoms in 2002 and for the Indiana Firebirds in 2003.

 Green Bay Blizzard

 Landsee was the head coach for the Green Bay Blizzard of the AF2 from 2005–2006 and from 2008–2009.
 He finished his career with the Blizzard with a record of 45–28 including playoffs.
 In 2006, Landsee coached the Blizzard to an East Division and American Conference Championship.
 He also brought his team to ArenaCup VII where they lost to the Spokane Shock 57–34.
-In 2008, the Blizzard had their best regular season record in franchose history, going 11–5 and earning the Midwest Division Championship.
+In 2008, the Blizzard had their best regular season record in franchise history, going 11–5 and earning the Midwest Division Championship.
 Under Landsee, 27 players signed contracts with fully professional teams, such as the AFL, the NFL or the Canadian Football League.